1 – The history of the t-shirt (a brief resume)

 2 – A short overview on the history of textile printing

 Perhaps the most ancient technique would be woodblock printing.
-This technique for printing text, images or patterns was largely used in Asia.
+Largely used in Asia.
 And having its origins probably in China.
 Printed cloth examples found, dated before 220 AD!!!

 In Europe, textile printing was introduced via the Islamic world, about the 12th century and widely used.
 Mainly for decorative purposes, like wall-hangings.